Lamb’s neck scotch broth with Smoked Chilli Harissa

-¼ Swede, cubed
+¼ swede, cubed

-1 Carrot, cubed
+1 carrot, cubed

-1 Small onion, peeled and roughly diced
+1 small onion, peeled and roughly diced

-½ Leek, roughly diced
+½ leek, roughly diced

-1 Celery stick, roughly diced
+1 celery stick, roughly diced

-¼ Celeriac, unpeeled and cubed
+¼ celeriac, unpeeled and cubed

-1 Small Turnip, unpeeled and cubed
+1 small turnip, unpeeled and cubed

-3 cloves of Garlic, peeled and finely chopped
+3 cloves of garlic, peeled and finely chopped

 2tbsp Smoked Chilli Harissa

-600g Lamb neck, on the bone
+600g lamb’s neck, on the bone

-Small handful of Parsley (15g), roughly chopped
+Small handful of parsley (approx. 15g), roughly chopped

-Place a medium sized saucepan on a medium heat and when hot add the Olive Oil and all the vegetables to the pan.
-Slowly sweat the vegetables for ten minutes, ensuring that they get little or no colour.
+- Place a medium sized saucepan on a medium heat and when hot, add the Olive Oil and all the vegetables to the pan.
+Slowly sweat the vegetables for 10 minutes, ensuring that they get little or no colour.

 - Add around 2L of water, or enough to cover the lamb.
-Bring to the boil then cover and turn down to simmer for two hours, or until the lamb is tender enough to be prised from the bone.
+Bring to the boil, then cover and turn down to simmer for two hours, or until the lamb is tender enough to be prised from the bone.